vishal2github/noJava/Theoretical_Notes/Variables.md

 + These variables are declared inside method or constructor.

-+ Arguments are also local variables.
++ Method's arguments/parameters are also local variables.

 + These variables can't be accessed outside the method or constructor.